-Here, we have presented the main mathematical models implemented and testing of a new comprehensive computational magnetism research software.
-This represents a significant addition to the body of modeling capabilities introduced in other comparable open-source software, including OOMMF, Mumax3, and Fidimag.
-Thus, in addition to the existing micromagnetics modeling software, a new multi-mesh modeling paradigm is introduced, allowing complex simulations with multiple independently discretized computational meshes and materials.
-This allows simulations of multi-material structures, including ferromagnetic, antiferromagnetic, ferrimagnetic, and nonmagnetic and substrate materials, without the constraint of fitting the computations on a single uniformly discretized finite difference mesh, while still preserving the computational performance associated with finite difference methods.
-In addition to magnetization dynamics models, including LLG, LLB, and stochastic and two-sublattice models, Boris also implements a drift-diffusion spin transport solver in ferromagnetic materials, as well as a heat flow solver in multi-layered structures.
+Here we've presented the main mathematical models implemented, and testing of a new comprehensive computational magnetism research software.
+This represents a significant addition to the body of modelling capabilities introduced in other comparable open-source software, including OOMMF [1], Mumax3 [2], and Fidimag [3].
+Thus in addition to existing micromagnetics modelling software, a new multi-mesh modelling paradigm is introduced, allowing complex simulations with multiple independently discretized computational meshes and materials.
+This allows simulations of multi-material structures, including ferromagnetic, antiferromagnetic, ferrimagnetic, as well as non-magnetic and substrate materials, without the constraint of fitting the computations on a single uniformly discretized finite difference mesh, whilst still preserving the computational performance associated with finite difference methods.
+In addition to magnetization dynamics models, including LLG, LLB, as well as stochastic and two-sublattice models, Boris also implements a drift-diffusion spin transport solver in ferromagnetic materials, as well as a heat flow solver in multi-layered structures.

-While the implemented spin transport solver is only applicable to ferromagnetic materials, a future development consists in extending the drift-diffusion model implementation to a twosublattice model, for example, as introduced in Ref.
-102 with appropriate boundary conditions.
-Magnetoelastic effects may be modeled in Boris either using a uniform stress or by importing an externally computed strain or mechanical displacement, similar to the approach implemented in an OOMMF extension.
-A future development will implement both a multi-layered elastostatics solver and an elastodynamics solver, allowing complex simulations with non-uniform and time-dependent strains, including magnetoelastic and magnetostriction-related dynamical effects.
-Finally, a basic atomistic modeling capability has already been introduced in Boris, with a view to implementing true multi-scale simulations in the multi-mesh paradigm, although this was not discussed in the current work and will be treated in a separate publication.
+Whilst the implemented spin transport solver is only applicable to ferromagnetic materials, a future development consists in extending the drift-diffusion model implementation to a two-sublattice model, for example as introduced in Ref.
+[102], with appropriate boundary conditions.
+Magneto-elastic effects may be modelled in Boris either using a uniform stress, or by importing an externally computed strain or mechanical displacement, similar to the approach implemented in an OOMMF extension [103].
+A future development will implement both a multi-layered elastostatics solver, as well as an elastodynamics solver [104], allowing complex simulations with non-uniform and time-dependent strains, including magneto-elastic and magnetostriction-related dynamical effects.
+Finally, a basic atomistic modelling [105] capability has already been introduced in Boris, with a view to implementing true multi-scale simulations [106,107] in the multi-mesh paradigm, although this was not discussed in the current work and will be treated in a separate publication.